"Between sovereign states there can be no last resort except war." - Hannah Arendt

 "One person with a belief is a social power equal to ninety-nine who have only interests." – John Stuart Mill

-Modern states protect and serve religion.
-They are also the secular innovations most likely to break our link with religion.
-Conceptually, secular human rights would not exist without the divine spark imparted to all individuals.
-Practically, the modern state emerged from religious fights only to ultimately marginalize religious institutions.
-This graduate seminar will evaluate this effort and the ways that state policies, global movements, and international orders are shaped by religion.
+Modern states sit awkwardly with religion.
+They often protect and serve religion even as one of their core innovations was to seprate religious identity--and religious violence--from state interests.
+Conceptually, many argue that secular human rights would not exist without the divine spark imparted to all individuals.
+This graduate seminar will evaluate the ways in which religious identities, institutions, and beliefs intereact with state policies, global movements, and international orders.
 We will first address the formation of modern states and their relationship with religion before turning to religious radicalism and extremism.
 The course finishes with the specific relationship of religious movements and beliefs and foreign policy.
 Throughout, the course treats religion as a social science variable, but it also evaluates political theology on its own terms.
 Students will be responsible for evaluating and presenting course readings as well as developing and writing a research paper

 "One person with a belief is a social power equal to ninety-nine who have only interests." – John Stuart Mill

-Modern states protect and serve religion.
-They are also the secular innovations most likely to break our link with religion.
-Conceptually, secular human rights would not exist without the divine spark imparted to all individuals.
-Practically, the modern state emerged from religious fights only to ultimately marginalize religious institutions.
-This graduate seminar will evaluate this effort and the ways that state policies, global movements, and international orders are shaped by religion.
+Modern states sit awkwardly with religion.
+They often protect and serve religion even as one of their core innovations was to seprate religious identity--and religious violence--from state interests.
+Conceptually, many argue that secular human rights would not exist without the divine spark imparted to all individuals.
+This graduate seminar will evaluate the ways in which religious identities, institutions, and beliefs intereact with state policies, global movements, and international orders.
 We will first address the formation of modern states and their relationship with religion before turning to religious radicalism and extremism.
 The course finishes with the specific relationship of religious movements and beliefs and foreign policy.
 Throughout, the course treats religion as a social science variable, but it also evaluates political theology on its own terms.
 Students will be responsible for evaluating and presenting course readings as well as developing and writing a research paper

-As a US Secretary of State once observed, America’s effort in the 1940s to “create a world out of chaos” was not unlike God’s work at the dawn of time: it created a new world order.
+As a US Secretary of State once observed, America’s effort in the 1940s to “create a world out of chaos” was not unlike God’s work at the dawn of time: a new world order.
 Can we really change international politics?
+What are the major theories, variables, and institutions that scholars use to understand this world?
 And what sort of world order should international actors pursue?

 International Politics examines these questions.
 We will identify the major themes of international relations as a social science and acquire tools as citizens to understand international politics, one of the most complex and important arenas of human society.